Zum Inhalt springen

 Related components and artifacts

-openDesk comes with two upgrade steps as part of the deployment; they can be found in the folder /helmfile/apps as all other components:
+openDesk comes with two upgrade steps as part of the deployment; they can be found in the folder /helmfile/apps along with all other components:

 • migrations-pre: Is the very first app that gets deployed.